 In 1930, the Catholic Church declared the children’s visions ‘worthy of belief’ and today Fatima is one of the most important Marian shrines in the world, with approximately six million pilgrims visiting the shrine each year.

-Most pilgrims visit the shrine in Fatima on 13th May, on the date that marks the anniversary of the first apparition.
+Many pilgrims visit the shrine in Fatima to celebrate the Day of Our Lady on 13th May, the date that marks the anniversary of the first apparition, and 13th October.
 Pilgrims to Fatima receive a special blessing and they pray for healing or other ‘special intentions’.